wireservice/agate/docs/tutorial.rst

     |  ...   | ...   | ...                     |
     |--------+-------+-------------------------|

 DC?
 Nebraska?
 What accounts for these states having the longest times in prison before exoneration?
-I have no idea.
+I have no idea!
 Given that the group sizes are small, it would probably be wise to look for outliers.

-As with :meth:`.Table.aggregate` and :meth:`.Table.compute`, the :meth:`.TableSet.aggregate`: method takes a list of aggregations to perform.
+As with :meth:`.Table.aggregate` and :meth:`.Table.compute`, the :meth:`.TableSet.aggregate` method takes a list of aggregations to perform.
 You can aggregate as many columns as you like in a single step and they will all appear in the output table.

 Multi-dimensional aggregation
 =============================

 Before we wrap up, let's try one more thing.
 I've already shown you that you can use :class:`.TableSet` to group instances of :class:`.Table`.
-However, you can also use a :class:`.TableSet` to group other instances of :class:`.TableSet`.
+However, you can also use a :class:`.TableSet` to group *other TableSets*.
 To put that another way, instances of :class:`.TableSet` can be *nested*.

 The key to nesting data in this way is to use :meth:`.TableSet.group_by`.
 Before we used :meth:`.Table.group_by` to split data up into a group of tables.
 Now we'll use :meth:`.TableSet.group_by` to further subdivide that data.
 Let's look at a concrete example.

-Question: **Is there a collective relationship between race, age and time spent in prison prior to exoneration?**
+Q: **Is there a collective relationship between race, age and time spent in prison prior to exoneration?**

 I'm not going to explain every stage of this analysis as most of it repeats patterns used previously.
-The key part to look for is the two separate calls to ``group_by``:
+The key part to look for is the two separate uses of ``group_by``:

 .. code-block:: python